casperklein/homeassistant-addons/netbox/README.md

 **Note**: *The file MUST be stored in the Home Assistant `/ssl` directory, which is the default for Home Assistant.*

+### Option: `LOGIN_REQUIRED`

+Setting this to `true` will permit only authenticated users to access any part of NetBox.
+By default, anonymous users are permitted to access most data in NetBox but not make any changes.

 ## Plugins

 To use [Netbox plugins](https://github.com/netbox-community/netbox/wiki/Plugins), create the directory `/config/netbox` and the two files: `configuration.py` and `requirements.txt`.